Certificate Program FAQs

-A Certificate Program is a series of courses providing in-depth study, so you can get the most up-to-date skills and information you need to excel in your chosen field.
-These professional education programs provide a minimum of 14 units academic credit.
+A Certificate Program is a series of courses providing in-depth study, so you can get the most up-to-date skills and information you need to excel in your chosen field, or transition to a new career.
+These professional education programs provide a minimum of 14 units 140 hours academic credit.
 A UC Davis Extension certificate represents a much deeper understanding of your industry beyond what a course or workshop provides.
 Some certificates prepare you to take accreditation exams or meet state-mandated requirements for continuing education.

 What is a Professional Concentration?

 A Professional Concentration provides a highly focused sequence of study that can be completed in a year or less.
 These shorter programs (60-139 hours) focus on one facet of your profession.
 A Professional Concentration requires approximately half the number of courses as a certificate program.

 A Specialization Study Program is a short sequence of courses or modules representing focused study of specific knowledge, skills and tools, leading to the achievement of a narrow but cohesive set of learning objectives that are skill and competency-based.
 These programs do not carry academic credit, however, successful completion of a Specialized Study Program will result in an award of completion.

 A Customized Certificate Program allows you to combine courses from up to three certificate programs to create your own unique certificate program.
 You must complete a minimum of 14 units of coursework.